 Providing genuinely "Christ-centered" education, Dallas Baptist University (DBU) is a worthy entry on this list.
 Founded in 1898 as Decatur Baptist College, she was relocated to Dallas in 1965, and 20 years later took on the name Dallas Baptist University.

-Now affiliated with the Baptist General Convention of Texas, and possessing SACS accreditation (and relevant accreditations for its business and music schools), DBU enrolls more than 5,156 (undergraduate and graduate), in 92 different degree programs, covering a wide range of Christian studies, and sporting an array of on-campus Christian organizations—all within a thriving Christian community in the Dallas-Fort Worth Metroplex.
+Now affiliated with the Baptist General Convention of Texas, and possessing SACS accreditation (and relevant accreditations for its business and music schools), DBU enrolls more than 5,156 (undergraduate and graduate), in 92 different degree programs, covering a wide range of Christian studies, and sporting many on-campus Christian organizations—-all within a thriving Christian community in the Dallas-Fort Worth Metroplex.

 Of course, DBU also offers state-certifying degrees in nursing and education (K—12), or other vocational fields like finance, marketing, music, broadcasting, criminal justice, etc.